A Message From The President |

-On September 24 I gave my annual State of the University address and I wanted to take a moment to share with you some of what I told our students, faculty and staff.
+Tomorrow I will be delivering my annual State of the University address and I wanted to take a moment to share with you some of what I will be telling our students, faculty and staff.

 This has been a remarkable year for UTSA in so many ways.